AppSecure-nrw/security-belts/orange/regular-security-training-for-everyone.md

 # Regular Security Training for Everyone

-Attend security SDLC trainings on a regular basis with the team.
+Attend security SDLC trainings with the team on a regular basis.

 ## Benefits